 This course is designed to introduce the student to the operation and application of commercial refrigeration, evaporators, condensers, compressors, expansion devices, and related system components.
-Troubleshooting and typical operating conditions will be studied
+Troubleshooting and typical operating conditions will be studied.

-Prerequisite: HAC-0160 and HAC-0260.
+Semester Credit: 3 credit hours (2 lecture, 2 lab) Prerequisite: HAC-0160 and HAC-0260.